Case Study

 We admit that we do not have the capability to measure the tolerances specified for this collimator, but neither did the customer.
 The only way they could measure the accuracy was to actually assemble and test the collimator with photons.
 We are happy to report, 99% of our collimators passed the test!
 And we have had a happy customer ever since.

-Contact our 5 Axis machinists to learn more about this case or to discuss your prototype needs.
+Contact our 5 Axis machinists to learn more about this case or to discuss your parts needs.